Cveinnt/yant/README.md

 - No more `NVIDIA GeForce ...`! `yant` gives the option to toggle gpu name display
 - ...and many more to come

+**If `yant` is useful to you, please star ⭐️ it to let more people know 🤗, or consider contributing to it!**

 ## Installation

 First, install the required `termcolor` package with